cmhhelgeson/maybe_wiki_fork/Vision.md

 ## What is the broad vision?

-We are building a "COSS Personal Finance OS".
+We are building a "COSS Personal Finance OS" (commercial, open-source personal finance operating system)

 What does this mean?